Contemporary American Voices from the Caribbean and Mexico:

 US policies, "helped increase the number of people in poverty by 39 percent in the course of the 1980s.
 By the late 1990...poverty had risen from 31.5% to of the people in 1989 to 38%...accompanied by [only] modest economic growth."

 In the initial five years of the Clinton administration, it was estimated 210,000 jobs in the US were lost to Mexico as a consequence of NAFTA.
-No jobs were created in the US of Canada.
+The argument against was that there were no jobs created in the US or Canada.

 Eduardo Galeano referred to the impact of NAFTA & GATT on Mexico as having created "a kingdom of impunity" for environmental polluters, making Latin America and the Caribbean, the "garbage dump of the north."